 When chemotherapy is given over a longer period of time, a thin catheter can be placed into a large vein near the heart.
 This is called a central line.

 There will usually be a rest period when no chemotherapy is given between each cycle.
-A rest period may last for days, weeks, or months.
-This allows the body and blood counts to recover before the next dose.
+A rest period may last for days, weeks or months.